The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect.

 - Tim Berners-Lee, W3C Director and inventor of the World Wide Web

 This page is not an introduction to Accessibility (A11y.)
 It is not a deep dive into A11y as a whole or any single aspect.
-I have assumed that visitors already have a basic understand of (A11y.) and web development.
+I assume that visitors already have a basic understanding of A11y and web development.

 This is incomplete.
 I will continue to expand it, but I have no plans to cover all aspects of Accessibility.

 This is a work in progress.
 I've only included a fragment of my notes here.
-It will expand over time but it will be a long while before I can add catalog all my notes here.
-So, kindly bookmark this page and return in a month or two.
+It will expand over time, but it will be a long while before I can add catalog all my notes here.

 I welcome constructive criticism and suggestions.